-When I first met Adam the boat was pretty nice.
+I thought it sounded like it could be pretty romantic, and I wasn’t far wrong.
+It wasn’t luxury for sure, but the boat was pretty nice.
 It had a bathroom and a bedroom and a sofa.
-We ate bbqs on the deck by candle light, watched films under blankets, fed ducklings and enjoyed countless beautiful sunsets.
+We ate BBQs on the deck by candle light, watched films under blankets, fed ducklings and enjoyed countless beautiful sunsets.
 It was hard to understand how you could not love boat life.
-But after a summer of fun we decided it was time to crack on with the DIY.

 High and Dry